Honestpuck/myjournal/README.md

 ### myjournal

 This is a simple journalling app written in Python using the Flask web framework.
+It started out life as the Flask tutorial app flaskr.
+It supports Markdown in the journal entries, syntax highlighting is on the to do list.

-It is much more complex than required, but is a good model for a larger project.
+It is really more complex than required, but is a good model for a larger project.
+It uses Boootstrap to make things pretty, flask-wtf for nice forms and SQLAlchemy for db stuff.
+It also uses flask-script so you can run it with a python shell for debugging purposes.

+I expect improvements to be fairly continual for a while.
+Stay tuned.